MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 1. If you added an enriched entity, select **Use enriched entities**.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).

-1. To manage deduplication rules, choose any of the following:
+1. To manage deduplication rules, choose any of the following options:
    - **Create a new rule**: Select **Add rule** under the appropriate entity.
 For more information, see [Define deduplication rules](remove-duplicates.md#define-deduplication-rules).
    - **Change rule conditions**: Select the rule and then **Edit**.
 Change fields, add or remove conditions, or add or remove exceptions.
    - **Preview**: Select the rule and then **Preview** to view the last run results for this rule.